hafniatimes/hafniatimes.github.io/_drafts/dpp15conference.markdown

 For even longer, we have said that scrapping the Danish border control in 2001 was indefensible and would cause problems.<br />
 There, too, have we been proven more right than we {are comfortable with}!

-And finally, we've been saying for a long time that the aid to the {nærområder} people are fleeing from should be increased.
+And finally, we've been saying for a long time that the aid to the {nærområder}[^nærområder] people are fleeing from should be increased.

+[^nærområder]: In the English translation of [the PM's New Year's speech][nye16], the phrase "[location] close to their native country" is used.

 {I'll get back to all that.}